socrata/datasync/resources/control-config.md

 </div>

 ### Basic control file setup
-The control file is a JSON-formatted file that is used to configure a Standard DataSync job that uses the FTP or HTTP means of transfering data.Control files are specific to the dataset you are updating.
+The control file is a JSON-formatted file that is used to configure a Standard DataSync job that uses the FTP or HTTP means of transfering data.
+Control files are specific to the dataset you are updating.

 An example of a typical control file:
 ```json